 This was a period of creativity and artistic license in which Arabic sound recordings set the musical tone across the Eastern Mediterranean and Arab world.

-Their brand of music- beautiful and engaging recreations of Egyptian and Levantine songs from the mid 1800s through to the early cinema era - offers an opportunity to listen to a repertoire now seldom performed.
+Their brand of music- beautiful and engaging recreations of Egyptian song from the mid 1800s through to the early cinema era - offers an opportunity to listen to a repertoire now seldom performed.

-Their performances have included live at the BBC, the London Jazz Festival, the Tabernacle for Nour Festival and St Paul’s Cathedral.
-Performing internationally, they have toured in Turkey twice, as well as performing in the Kuwait Opera House and Prague.
+Their performances have included live at the BBC, King's Place, the London Jazz Festival, the Tabernacle for Nour Festival and St Paul’s Cathedral.
+Performing internationally, they have played at Kuwait's Opera House as well as in Australia, Egypt, the Czech Republic, and Turkey.

 FOLLOW US ON FACEBOOK, TWITTER, INSTAGRAM, SOUNDCLOUD All Rights Reserved.